ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-8-2.md

-Chapter 10: Establishing Key Performance Indicators (KPIs)
+Establishing Key Performance Indicators (KPIs)
 ==========================================================

 Key Performance Indicators (KPIs) are essential tools for measuring and evaluating progress in strategic thinking and critical thinking strategies for planning and executing long-term goals.
 In this chapter, we will explore the significance of KPIs and discuss effective approaches to establishing and utilizing them.